Skip to main content

 OTHER INCOME (including grants and other transfers)

-1. Work done for the company itself
+1. Work carried out for the company itself

 2. Surpluses and applications of provisions